Using Access Manager

 Step 1 - Create an application

-Each system or service that needs to authenticate should have its own application.
-To do so, use the Create an Application endpoint.
+Every system or service that needs to connect via M2M must have its own application.
+Use the Create an Application endpoint to set up access to the Lerian application your system will talk to.

 Managing Applications